Watchman58/Watchman58/README.md

 - 👋 Hi, I’m @Watchman58
-- 👀 I’m interested in all things related to NonStop servers from HPE
+- 👀 I’m interested in all things related to NonStop (formerly known a Tandem) servers from HPE
 - 🌱 I’m currently learning JSON for Modern C++
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me demalone@caleb-ltd.com